edgelesssys/marblerun/docs/docs/building-services/gramine.md

 ]
 ```

-MarbleRun allows provisioning the encrypted files key at runtime to your enclave.
+For production use cases, MarbleRun can provision your enclave with encrypted file keys at runtime.
-You can see how this can be done in the [nginx example](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-nginx).
+You can see how this is done in the [nginx example](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-nginx).

 ## Troubleshooting